zacharyholecek/2D_group_statistics/README.md

 # Purpose
 Fast collection of group data and visualization of directed individuals in 2D plane.
 Useful for quickly quanitifying and visualizing group behavior.
 Easy to modify by adding more statistics or making the visualization better for your purposes.

-# How to use:
+# How to use
 Download .ipynb file and add it to your working directory.
 To input use "import import_ipynb" and then import functions as necessary.

 All methods take either a 4 column (no cluster data column) or 5 column pandas dataframe as input.

-To get clusters of your data from DB scan call:
+If you want to add clusters to your data using DB scan call:

-add_clusters(your_data_frame,episilon [see https://github.com/alitouka/spark_dbscan/wiki/Choosing-parameters-of-DBSCAN-algorithm], minimum sample amount, metric type (either built in to DBScan or "periodic", and 2D boundary (as a tuple, only needed for periodic metric type)).
+add_clusters(your_data_frame,episilon [see https://github.com/alitouka/spark_dbscan/wiki/Choosing-parameters-of-DBSCAN-algorithm], minimum sample amount, metric type (either built in to DBScan or "periodic", and 2D boundary (as a 1x2 tuple, only needed for periodic metric type)).

 To get the summary statistics for all points your data call: